Update:

 The story describes the house and farm complex as it stood at the time: “…a thick-walled structure, 36 ft. in width by 48 ft. in length, of quarried stone of brownish hue obtained in the neighborhood.
 In front of the main edifice is a small piazza, to which one may ascend by several steps and above which is set a diamond-shaped stone, in which are cut… the initials W.A. and H.S.M.
 (William Annin and Hugh Sunderland, Mason) 1766.”

-One other thing to highlight about the Annin’s as they donated the land for both the Liberty Corner Presybterian Church and what was known as the Jefferson School.
+One other thing to highlight about the Annin is that they donated the land for both the Liberty Corner Presbyterian Church and what was known as the Jefferson School.

-The Annin farmstead structure was torn down by a developer thought to be in the 1920s, who purchased the property, leaving only a small rock wall.
+The Annin farmstead structure was torn down by a developer thought to have been active in the 1920s, who purchased the property, leaving only a small rock wall.

-Later, another development under the direction of Toll Brothers, built the Canterbury Estates development in the early 2000s.
-To honor the Annin Homestead they erected two stone pillars in the middle of the development off Canterbury Way to honor the Annin family.
+Later, another development, under the direction of Toll Brothers, was built in the early 2000s as part of the Canterbury Estates project.
+To honor the Annin Homestead, they erected two stone pillars in the middle of the development off Canterbury Way to celebrate the Annin family.

 The Annin Flag Company